-This post is a summary of the various free (and almost free) option for you to get out on the waters of NYC.
+This post is a summary of the various free, and almost free, options for you to get out on the waters of NYC.
 If you are considering taking New York boat tours, but are hesitant about the cost of a harbor cruise, then this post is for you.
+Though none of these options are “official” boat tours, each offers guests incredible views of the New York skyline, Statue of Liberty, Governors Island, and more.
+And if you are looking for other ways to save during your trip to NYC, then check out our extensive budget guide to visiting New York and our definitive guide to free (and almost free) things to do in the city.

 This may be the best known “secret” in the Big Apple.
 This is a free commuter ferry.
 It just so happens that this ferry offers one of the best views of the New York skyline including a pretty close look at the Statue of Liberty and Ellis Island.
 Riding the ferry after our Lower Manhattan Tour is a great way to spend half a day without spending half your budget!